cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### Blockchain Miner's Fee

 Qredo charges fees to withdraw, which includes the Blockchain miner's fee, The fee covers the work and resources they need to generate blocks on the underlying network.
-You are presented with details of these fees when you add details of the transaction.
+You are presented with details of these fees when you add details of the transaction, and when you review it.
 While the miner's Blockchain fee is fixed for any withdrawal transaction, Qredo can periodically alter these fees.

 ### Custodian Role